jsx-eslint/eslint-plugin-react/docs/rules/jsx-props-no-multi-spaces.md

 ## When Not To Use It

 If you are not using JSX or don't care about the space between two props in the same line.

+If you have enabled the core rule `no-multi-spaces` with eslint >= 3, you don't need this rule.